 For dogs, daily exercise is part and parcel of their daily routine.
 Come rain or shine, getting outdoors and exercising is an enjoyable part (if not the highlight) of their day.
 If ever my dogs have to miss their daily walkies either through injury or illness, their frustration is clear to see, as canine cabin fever kicks in.

 The benefits of exercise in the self-management of fibromyalgia are well documented, but within this, walking specifically is cited by the NHSi as one of the most suitable types of exercise.
 Having dogs has meant that I have to walk for at least 30 minutes, every day and I’ve found that I now enjoy my daily walks just as much as the dogs do.
 What’s even better is that I no longer need the walking stick I had to buy in my pre-dog fibro years.
-The benefits of exercising outdoors, especially in green space, can also reduce levels of anxiety and depression and improve self-esteem, according to a 2018 report published by MINDii.
+The benefits of spending time and exercising outdoors, especially in green space, can also reduce levels of anxiety and depression and improve self-esteem, according to a 2018 report published by MINDii.

 2 – Accept who you are